Mark Nottingham

 Why AI Needs User Agency

 It’s notoriously difficult to predict how Large Language Models are going to change the world in the long term.
 That said, everyone is excited about the possibility of ‘agentic’ AI, with many breathlessly predicting that it will transform, well, everything.
-Briefly, the idea is that a LLM with tool capabilities can act on your behalf – i.e., be your agent.
+Briefly, the idea is that an LLM with tool capabilities can act on your behalf – i.e., be your agent.

 That lack of trustworthiness cuts both ways.
-The data and services that the agent consume have little visibility into how they will be used, because the agent could be doing anything – unlike a Web browser, which puts some rough guide rails around how a Web site’s data is used and creates expectations about capabilities and behaviour.
+The data and services that the agent consumes have little visibility into how they will be used, because the agent could be doing anything – unlike a Web browser, which puts some rough guide rails around how a Web site’s data is used and creates expectations about capabilities and behaviour.

-However, that will limit the usefulness and application of agentic AI.
-Using agents written by other people will require a leap of trust similar to that required when using Android or iOS – and it’s not clear whether the companies that will write them will be worth of that trust, especially if they proliferate.
+Beyond those bounded contexts, though, the absence of a user agent role starts to bite.
+Using agents written by other people will require a leap of trust similar to that required when using Android or iOS – and it’s not clear whether the companies that will write them will be worthy of that trust, especially if they proliferate.
 Likewise, online data sources will be reluctant to trust random agents because they don’t know what will happen to the data – the agent could use it for the purpose they say they do and then dispose of it responsibly, or they could store it or republish it.

 Another alternative is to have AI experiences locked up in proprietary platforms.
 Consider, however, what kinds of experiences that will lead to: